 How to Optimize Images for Search Engines?

 Just like other digital contents images also have a file name.
-So, make sure you have a named the images properly before uploading to your site.
+So, make sure you have named the images properly before uploading to your site.

 Many people just download the images from other sources and upload to their sites.
 They may think image title/file name does not make any sense.